·

 The Museum of the African Diaspora (MoAD) is dedicated to sharing the art and stories of our common African heritage with audiences from around the world.
 FREE entry every second Saturday.

-Learn the history of San Francisco’s famous cable cars at the FREE Cable Car Museum, where you can learn all about city’s iconic transporation system, and see the giant cables that turn them in real time.
+Learn the history of San Francisco’s famous cable cars at the FREE Cable Car Museum, where you can actually see the giant cables turning the cable cars in real time.

-San Francisco’s premier fine arts museum, the de Young in Golden Gate Park, features an observation tower that’s FREE (seriously, no ticket needed to climb), with panoramic views of the park, city, and Pacific Ocean.
+San Francisco’s premier fine arts museum, the de Young in Golden Gate Park, features an observation tower that’s FREE (no museum ticket needed to climb) for panoramic views of the park, city, and Pacific Ocean.

 The museum also has FREE admission on the first Tuesday of each month.